-Northera approved for rare blood pressure conditionFebruary 19th, 2014 in Medications /
+Northera approved for rare blood pressure conditionFebruary 19, 2014 in Medicine & Health / Medications

 (HealthDay)—Northera (droxidopa) has been approved by the U.S. Food and Drug Administration to treat a rare, chronic condition characterized by a sudden drop in blood pressure when a person stands.